 Managing database parameters whether the default or for a session.
 Performance tuning for spatial data according to your server RAM resources and backing up the database.

 Understanding what an index is and how to create one.
 Using clusters to improve query performance.
 Locating indexes and using the Vacuum Analyse command.

 Writing psql scripts allowing for the altering of tables by adding / removing columns, changing datatypes or moving between schemas and tablespaces.

 One of the most important commands is the Vacuum command and when to use.
 Also covered is the loading of “bulky” data and the impacts this has.

 Use of commands such as pg_dump & pg_restore and other backup procedures.
 Changing database versions and password management.

-Issues and further considerations including “what ifs” such as running out of disc space, losing service account permissions.
+Issues and further considerations including “what ifs” such as running out of disc space or losing service account permissions.

-A founder & code committer for GeoTools java library which provides the underpinning spatial tools for GeoServer.
+He is the founder and code committer for the GeoTools java library which provides the underpinning spatial tools for GeoServer.

 He has extensive experience working with Open Source software (PostGIS, GeoServer, QGIS and others) spanning over 25 years.